lionlai1989/cmake_template/README.md

 # C++ project template with CMake

-As a software developer, it's important to have a strong foundation in C++ development, and that includes mastering CMake.
-While there are plenty of CMake tutorials out there, most of them focus on small projects, which may not be as practical for real-world applications.
-That's why I've created a C++ project template that includes all the important features needed for larger projects.
+Hey there!
+As a software engineer, I'm always striving to level up my C++ skills.
+And let me tell you, mastering CMake is an absolute must on that journey.
+Sure, there are loads of CMake tutorials out there, but most of them fall a bit short when it comes to bigger projects.
+Don't get me wrong, they're fantastic for getting the basics down.
+But when it comes to creating a real-world project, I found that I needed to combine multiple small tutorials to make it work.
+That's why I went ahead and put together this C++ project template with CMake.
+My hope is that I can use this template straight-up without having to manually cobble together a project from a bunch of small tutorials in the future.

 ## Description

-This project demonstrates how to use CMake and includes the following features:
+This project demonstrates how to use CMake and includes the usage of the following tools:
 - Eigen library
 - stb_image library
 - Namespace package
 - GoogleTest
-- Examples

 ## Getting Started